The-Musketeers-UU/coach-pro/docs/rls-policies.md

 drop policy if exists "Days deletable by owner" on public."scheduleDay";
 drop policy if exists "Links readable to participants" on public."_ModuleToScheduleDay";
 drop policy if exists "Links writable by owner" on public."_ModuleToScheduleDay";
+drop policy if exists "Feedback readable to participants" on public."scheduleModuleFeedback";
+drop policy if exists "Feedback writable by participants" on public."scheduleModuleFeedback";
 ```

 ### `user`